Tasks#

 Parameters#

-Parameters are values that are input to a task or output from a task.
-Every parameter has a specific data type.
+Parameters are values input to or output from a task, each with a specific data type.
 EOS supports the following parameter types:

-• integer: An integer number.
+• int: An int number.
 Equivalent to Python’s int

-• decimal: A decimal number.
+• float: A float number.
 Equivalent to Python’s float

-• string: A string (series of text characters).
+• str: A str (series of text characters).
 Equivalent to Python’s str

-• boolean: A true/false value.
+• bool: A true/false value.
 Equivalent to Python’s bool

 • choice: A value that must be one of a set of predefined choices.
 The choices can be any type.